saeedalam/jump-to-go/chapters/Chapter-18-Reflection.md

 # **Chapter 18: Reflection**

 ---

 ## **18.1.
 What is Reflection?**

-Reflection is the ability of a program to:
+Reflection is a powerful feature in Go that allows a program to inspect and manipulate its own structure at runtime.
+It enables you to:

-1. Inspect its structure (types, fields, methods).
+1. **Inspect** the types, fields, and methods of objects.
-2. Dynamically manipulate objects at runtime.
+2. **Dynamically manipulate** objects at runtime.

+Reflection in Go is provided through the `reflect` package, which offers two main interfaces:
+- `reflect.Type`: Represents the type of a value.
+- `reflect.Value`: Represents the actual value of a variable.

 ### **Key Concepts**